theckman/gapps-linode-dns/README.md

 #Google Apps Linode DNS Script
-**Please note:** While this script was written by a Linode employee it is not endorsed nor maintained by Linode.
+**Please note:** While this script was written by a Linode employee it is not a product of Linode nor is it maintained by Linode.
 Linode should not be contacted for support using this script or to report any bugs with the script.

 **License:** This script is released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).